Deserialization risks in use of BinaryFormatter and related types

 BinaryFormatter consumers perform individual risk assessments on their apps.
 It is the consumer's sole responsibility to determine whether to utilize

 BinaryFormatter.
-Consumers should risk assess the security, technical, reputation, legal, and regulatory requirements of using
+If you're considering using it, you should risk-assess the security, technical, reputation, legal, and regulatory consequences.

 .NET offers several in-box serializers that can handle untrusted data safely:

 - XmlSerializer and DataContractSerializer to serialize object graphs into and from XML.
 Do not confuse

 - BinaryReader and BinaryWriter for XML and JSON.